quite/test-tkey-git-ssh-signing/README.md

 `user.signingkey` to the TKey public key, given your USS.
 So you're expected to use the same USS next time you commit to this repo.

+The script also opportunistically looks up your `git config user.email`, and adds you to a `allowed_signers` file, along with the public key from the TKey (if your email is not already in that file).
+Since `gpg.ssh.allowedSignersFile` is also set to this file, git can verify signatures.

 To make git use tkey-ssh-agent for signing, the `SSH_AUTH_SOCK` environment variable has to point to its socket.
 You can try showing the pubkey like this: